-I was wrong and he was right, of course, but It took me a while to accept that.
-Some people liken the psychological process of dealing with a serious injury to that of grieving, suggesting that both follow the same progression—denial, anger, bargaining, depression, and acceptance.
+I was wrong and he was right, of course, but it took me a while to accept that.
+Some people liken the psychological process of dealing with a serious injury to that of grieving, suggesting that both follow the same progression — denial, anger, bargaining, depression, and acceptance.
 I’m still not sure which phase I was in when I went under the knife a couple of weeks later.
-I knew it’s what I had to do have any hope of remaining a professional athlete, but I definitely had not accepted my situation yet.
+I knew it’s what I had to do to have any hope of remaining a professional athlete, but I definitely had not accepted my situation yet.
 I just didn’t see any other option that had any chance of helping me return to racing.

 I speak from experience.
-After I reached the acceptance stage, everything—and I mean everything—became a whole lot easier.
-It took me almost two months to get there, but once I did, I stopped trying to rush my rehab, and I committed to following my treatment plan to the letter.
+After I reached the acceptance stage, everything — and I mean everything — became a whole lot easier.
+It took me almost 2 months to get there, but once I did, I stopped trying to rush my rehab, and I committed to following my treatment plan to the letter.
 Almost immediately, my progress began to pick up speed.

 Treat Rehab Like Training

 Endurance athletes are incredible creatures.
 To succeed at what we do, we need intense focus, a strong work ethic, and an unwavering dedication to our sport.
 All of these things help us through the highs and lows of training and racing, including getting injured.